TerminalTinkerComp/IdentiPhish/README.md

 Step By Step Instructions:
 1. Open a Python Interpreter and copy the code file.
+2. Format your email to be one line.
+I recommend us
-2. Replace the example email with the email you want to check for phishing located in the user_email variable and make sure to keep a similar format witin the """ """ (tri-quotes).
+3. Replace the example email with the email you want to check for phishing located in the user_email variable and make sure to keep a similar format witin the """ """ (tri-quotes).
-3. Run all of the cells of the code.
+4. Run all of the cells of the code.
-4. The code will output whether or not the email that was phishing attempt based on common phishing techniques.
+5. The code will output whether or not the email that was phishing attempt based on common phishing techniques.

 If you want to learn more about phishing attempts, I would highly recommend checking out a completely free resource at: https://caniphish.com/free-phishing-test/phishing-awareness-training#what.
 This link will also be in the output after your provided email is analyzed for phishing.